Super Easy Ginger Garlic Broccoli

 October 12, 2018

 Do you ever get bored with eating vegetables?
 Be honest!
 It’s one of the top three reasons people give me for not eating enough of vegetables.
-“Veggie boredom” seems to be especially true in early spring when I hear about at least two cases of “broccoli fatigue” each week!
+It appears to occur quite frequently with broccoli especially after a long winter.

 - 1 pound fresh broccoli